skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 His head snaps up, "Alright!
 Let's go get those guys."
 He doesn't realize they have already finished.

-They lead him out of town to where Skeve has made camp.
+They lead him out of town to where Skeeve has made camp.
 Skeeve examines the horn and identifies its magic properties.
 Apparently if you blow the horn it will stun anyone caught in front of it.
 The horn will be unnaturally loud, as well, perhaps even reaching miles away.